 - Thorpe Park

-The sample timetable below is a typical 2-week UK University Preparation Programme at Cambridge University.
+The sample timetable below is a typical 2-week Oxbridge & UK University Preparation Summer Course at Cambridge University.

-Students live, eat and study in beautiful Corpus Christi College of Cambridge University, which is one of the most famous and beautiful colleges in the whole university.
-All classrooms are in the famous Old Court which has been home to many famous students.
-The college is located in the centre of Cambridge, so students can explore this historic city during Freestyle Periods between lessons.
+Students live and study in beautiful Corpus Christi College of Cambridge University, which is one of the most famous and beautiful colleges in the whole university.
+Situated in the heart of Cambridge, Corpus Christi is perfect for older students wanting to explore the world-famous city, with shops, markets and museums only a short walk away.

 Large, modern auditorium, TV room & common area, sports field, including tennis courts, student computer room with wi-fi access in common areas and hotspots around college.
 Wired internet available in rooms.